mikelemilia/ped-conformational-analysis/README.md

 Notice that inside the folder containing the data, for each task, a new folder will be created: 'model_features' will contain files generated with the first task while 'ped_features' the ones of the second task.

-Once the user selects the task to be performed from the menù, he is asked to insert the PED ID of interest.
-Notice that it should be of the form PEDxxxxxx, where x corresponds to a digit.
-Not valid ID will be rejected.
-To undo the selection of the task, it is enough to digit 'Q'.
+When the program starts, the user need to select the task to be performed from the menù (it is sufficient to report the task number).
+To subsequently undo the selection of the task, it is enough to digit 'Q'.
+He is then asked to insert the PED ID of interest: it should be of the form PEDxxxxxx, where x corresponds to a digit and not valid ID will be rejected.